Rust-GPU/rust-gpu/docs/src/testing.md

 ### Blessing Tests

-You will occassionally need to "bless" the output from UI tests to update the normalised output, you can do this by passing a `--bless` flag to `cargo compiletest`.
+You will occasionally need to "bless" the output from UI tests to update the normalised output, you can do this by passing a `--bless` flag to `cargo compiletest`.